isaac-sim/IsaacLab/docs/source/tutorials/03_envs/create_base_env.rst

    ./isaaclab.sh -p source/standalone/tutorials/03_envs/create_quadruped_base_env.py --num_envs 32

-In the following tutorial, we will look at the :class:`envs.RLTaskEnv` class and how to use it to create a Markovian Decision Process (MDP).
+In the following tutorial, we will look at the :class:`envs.ManagerBasedRLEnv` class and how to use it to create a Markovian Decision Process (MDP).